dart-archive/rpc/README.md

 where the first parameter `name` would get the value `foo` and the `type` parameter would get the value `storage`.

-The `MyRequest` class must be a non-abstract class with an unnamed constructor taking no arguments.
+The `MyRequest` class must be a non-abstract class with an unnamed constructor.
+The constructor must either take no required parameters, or the class must be annotated with the `@ApiMessage` annotation with `withConstructorParameters` set to true.
 The RPC backend will automatically create an instance of the `MyRequest` class, decode the JSON request body, and set the class instance's fields to the values found in the decoded request body.

 If the request body is not needed it is possible to use the VoidMessage class or change it to use the GET HTTP method.
 If using GET the method signature would